 OHA may require a family to certify that a family member does not receive a particular type of income or benefit.

 The self-certification must be made in a format acceptable to OHA and must be signed by the family member whose information or status is being verified.

-All self- certifications must be signed in the presence of an OHA representative or OHA notary public.
+All self-certifications will include the following language: